ibm-cloud-docs/cloud-databases/howto-cbr.md

 {: #network-zone-cli}
 {: cli}

-To create network zones in the CLI, [install the context-based restrictions CLI plug-in](/docs/account?topic=cli-cbr-plugin#install-cbr-plugin).
-You can use the `cbr-zone-create` command to add resources to network zones.
-For more information, see the [context-based restrictions CLI reference](https://test.cloud.ibm.com/docs/account?topic=cli-cbr-plugin#cbr-zones-cli).
+To create network zones in the CLI, [install the context-based restrictions CLI plug-in](/docs/cli?topic=cli-cbr-plugin).
+Use the `cbr-zone-create` command to add resources to network zones.
+For more information, see the [context-based restrictions CLI reference](/docs/account?topic=account-cbr-plugin#cbr-zones-cli).

 Create a zone by using a command like: